Bleeding Diaper Rash Treatment You Should Know About

 Candida Infection

 One cause of bleeding diaper rash is a Candida albicans infection, a yeast infection.
 This type of infection can cause red, moist, and sometimes bleeding areas around the diaper area.
 Symptoms may include red patches with sharp edges, pink bumps or pimples, sores, or cracked skin that oozes or bleeds.
-The Candida yeast thrives in warm, wet environments such as the diaper area.
+The Candida yeast thrives in warm, wet moist environments such as the diaper area.

 Candida infection can develop if a baby has a weakened immune system or after a course of antibiotics.
 Breastfeeding mothers taking antibiotics may also increase the risk of a Candida infection in the diaper area.
 If a Candida infection is suspected, seeking medical treatment is important to prevent it from worsening and causing further discomfort or bleeding.